actions/add-to-project/README.md

 # actions/add-to-project

-Use this action to automatically add the current issue to a GitHub Project.
+Use this action to automatically add the current issue or pull request to a GitHub Project.
 Note that this is for [GitHub Projects (beta)](https://docs.github.com/en/issues/trying-out-the-new-projects-experience/about-projects), not the original GitHub Projects.